 If you're printing from a GUI application in GNOME, you'll get a different job authentication window than that shown above.
-If you're not using Kerberos pre-authentication, then you should see a Job Authentication window similar to the following pop up on your screen:
+If If you failed to pre-authenticate using the kinit command, then you'll see a window like this:

 4) The PaperCut Client App